DevaRajan8/Mycompiler/README.md

 # MyCompiler

-MyCompiler is an online compiler that supports multiple programming languages including C, C++, Java, and Python.
+MyCompiler is an online compiler that supports multiple programming languages including C++, Java, and Python.
 This project aims to provide an easy-to-use platform for writing, compiling, and running code directly in the web browser.

 ## Features